-Submitted by Town Manager Eileen Cabanel and Finance Director Paul T. Micali

-- To ask the Town Council to contemplate budget parameters for the 2018/2019 budget season which will be discussed at a future meeting. - Willell Will be discussed at a fac
+Submitted by Town Manager Eileen Cabanel and Finance Director Paul T. Micali To ask the Town Council to contemplate budget parameters for the 2018/2019 budget season which will be discussed at a future meeting.

 Town Manager Cabanel remarked each year information is provided to inform the Council of what is being seen for some of the budget items for the coming year.
 That information is fluid, and is constantly being updated.